 We’re over the moon that Future Builders – the groundbreaking scheme providing skills and housing for young people at risk of homelessness – has welcomed 3 apprentices into their self-renovated homes, in partnership with local youth homelessness charity, Roundabout.

 One of the new tenants, 19 year-old Scott from Sheffield, turned to Roundabout’s Prevention Service when his living situation broke down.
-Scott was referred to the Future Builders programme, which not only gave him suitable accommodation but also allowed him to gain skills and experience in a range of areas, including plastering, joinery, electrics, plumbing and decorating.
+He was referred to the Future Builders programme, which not only gave him suitable accommodation but also allowed him to gain skills and experience in a range of areas, including plastering, joinery, electrics, plumbing and decorating.
 Scott has flourished in the role and has been a real asset to the team.

 Scott says, “Future Builders has given me the opportunity to gain experience within the building, construction and property refurb industry, which has given me a better idea of what I would like to do in the future.
 It has also really helped me to prepare for full-time paid work!